Snap lets you play as your Bitmoji in third-party games – TechCrunch

 Snap is announcing at its Snap Partner Summit that the first games that will take advantage of Bitmoji will roll out soon.
-The feature has already been announced last year, and it looks like developers can finally take advantage of that SDK.
+The feature was announced last year, and it looks like developers can finally take advantage of that SDK.
 You’ll be able to play a game with you as the hero — or at least the Bitmoji representation of you.

 While this feature is reminiscent of Xbox Avatars or Nintendo’s Mii on the Wii, 3DS and Wii U, Bitmoji for Games is a cross-platform solution, from mobile games to console games and PC games.
-The issue with console-specific avatars are that you can’t support Xbox Avatars on PlayStation consoles for instance — that could be the reason why console manufacturers have been slowly phasing out those avatars.
+The issue with console-specific avatars is that you can’t support Xbox Avatars on PlayStation consoles for instance — that could be the reason why console manufacturers have been slowly phasing out those avatars.
 Bitmoji for Games could potentially solve that issue.

 Having said that, the initial list of partners only includes mobile games on iOS and Android.
 Games include Super Brawl Universe from Nickelodeon and Playsoft, Uno from Mattel, Scrabble GO from Scopely and a soon-to-be-announced game from French startup Voodoo.